 - 1 teaspoon kosher salt

-- 6 dried guajillo chiles, stemmed, seeded, and rinsed
+- 6 dried guajillo chile stemmed, seeded, and rinsed

 - 1/2 cup fresh cilantro leaves

-- 1/2 cup loosely packed fresh Mexican oregano or Mediterranean oregano, tough stems removed
+- 1/2 cup fresh oregano leaves Mexican oregano or Mediterranean oregano, tough stems removed

 - 1 teaspoon kosher salt